numerai/numerox/readme.rst

 Sponsor
 =======

-Thank you Numerai for providing a significant portion of the development cost of Numerox 0.0.1.
+Thank you Numerai for providing funding towards the development of Numerox.

 License
 =======